 (Addendum: That traditional materialism is false does not mean we should reject the label «physicalism» why couldn’t physical reality includes subjective aspects, or phenomenal aspects, something whose esse just is percipi — whose being just is to be perceived, something which is equal to what it appears to be, because it is the appearance?
 I think the essence of physicalism is that reality operates through mechanical principle.

 Non-physicalism postulates things do not (always) work in mechanistic ways; Aristotle’s teleological metaphysics is one example.
 I should say I don’t see much hope for teleological accounts.
 Any complex teleological modus operandi would constitute a wonder tissue: “a tree grows because it aims at X” — yeah, sure, but how does that happen?
 Contrariwise, any sufficiently simple teleological modus operandi would be indistinguishable from blind, mechanistic behavior.
-Do particles in the Stern-Gerlach experiment go either upwards or downwards because they have some simple-minded purpose, or is it because they have quantized, mechanical, & unexplained properties called “spin”?)
+Do particles in the Stern-Gerlach experiment go either upwards or downwards because they have some unconscious simple-minded purpose, or is it because they have quantized, mechanical, & unexplained properties called “spin”?)

 IV.
 Grounding Dogmatism about the External World.

 Now I wish to argue that some of the facts of our personal experience allow us to conclude our concepts about the external world match, approximately, the way the world really is — and that this allows us to understand how the world works and what is its connection to our phenomenal experience.
 This makes external world realism very satisfactory in its explanatory capacity.